Putting business survival first

 John Thompson, our Business Advisory and Turnaround Partner, has both run his own business and advised other SME organisations on creating and implementing turnaround plans.
 Having successfully navigated though 3 major economic shocks.
 John’s turnaround and growth expertise positions him to support business owners who are experiencing issues preventing them from realising their true potential.

-If you would like to talk through some ideas and options for your business, complete the form and John will be in touch.
+If you would like to talk through some ideas and options for your business, complete the form below and one of our Partners will be in touch.